pauljngr/SARDI/README.md

 ## What we changed in Dream's sampler

-Dream loads its decoding code via `trust_remote_code`, so the threshold-based sampling code ships inside the checkpoint: It lives in
+Dream loads its decoding code via `trust_remote_code`, so the threshold-based sampling code ships inside the checkpoint, in `checkpoints/sardi-dream-7b/generation_utils.py`.
-`checkpoints/sardi-dream-7b/generation_utils.py`.
 Particularly, we added **`alg="confidence_threshold"`**, which commits every masked position whose confidence clears τ_c, instead of a fixed number of tokens per step.

 ## Citation